amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 /dev/nbd0p1 *     2048 4194303 4192256   2G 83 Linux
 ```

-* I will be using growpart to extend the partition
+* I will be using growpart to extend the partition 1 mounted on nbd0

 ```
 root@hp-envy:~# growpart /dev/nbd0 1